Holomorphic Cartan geometries and rational curves: The local consequences of rational curves

 \section{The local consequences of rational curves}

-\begin{theorem} Suppose that $E \to M$ is a $G/H$-geometry, and $M$ contains a rational curve.
-Then there is a Lie algebra $\LieH'$ containing $\LieH$, $\dim \LieH' > \dim \LieH$, and a covering of $M$ by open sets $U_{\alpha}$ so that the restriction of the $G/H$-geometry to $U_{\alpha}$ is locally isomorphic to the lift of a holomorphic Cartan geometry modelled on $\left(G,\LieH'\right)$.
-Take a complex Lie subgroup $H' \subset G$ containing $H$ with Lie algebra $\LieH'$.
-The manifold $M$ is foliated by complex submanifolds of positive dimension on which the $G/H$-geometry restricts to a flat Cartan geometry modelled on $\left(H',\LieH\right)$. \end{theorem} \begin{remark} For the definition of a a holomorphic Cartan geometry modelled on a pair $\left(G,\LieH'\right)$, see Sharpe \cite{Sharpe:1997}. \end{remark} \begin{proof} Inductively define covariant derivatives
+\begin{theorem} Suppose that \((X,G)\) is a complex homogeneous space, \(M\) is a connected complex manifold containing a rational curve, and \(E \to M\) is a holomorphic \((X,G)\)-geometry.
+Then there is a complex Lie subgroup \(H' \subset G\) strictly containing \(H\), and a covering of \(M\) by open subsets \(M_{\alpha}\) so that: \begin{enumerate} \item The restriction of the \((X,G)\)-geometry to \(M_{\alpha}\) is locally isomorphic to the lift of a holomorphic \(\LieG,H'\)-geometry. \item The subbundle \(\amal{E}{H}{\pr{\LieH'/\LieH}} \subset \amal{E}{H}{\pr{\LieG/\LieH}}=TM\) is the tangent bundle of a holomorphic foliation. \item The \((X,G)\)-geometry restricts to a flat holomorphic \((X',H')\)-geometry (with \(X'=H'/H\)) on each leaf of the foliation. \item Every rational curve in \(M\) lies inside one of the leaves of the foliation. \end{enumerate} \end{theorem}